naacl-org/naacl-org.github.com/_posts/2021-4-28-NAACL2022-Chairs-Composed.md

 - Marie-Catherine de Marneffe (Ohio State University)
 - Ivan Vladimir Meza Ruiz (National Autonomous University of Mexico)

-let me know when you are done so I can double check.

-Thanks

 Heng Ji, NAACL Secretary
 (for the Nominating Committee and the Executive Board)